James Warman - Projects

 The project resulted in a self-published photobook combining environmental portraiture with the artists’ own words, creating a lasting record of Shropshire’s contemporary artistic community.

-Three years later, James revisited the project to discover how artists and their practices had changed following the COVID-19 pandemic.
+Three years later, James revisited the project to discover how artists had managed during the COVID-19 pandemic.

 James’ first major photographic project, Origins, explored the landscapes walked by Charles Darwin during his childhood in Shrewsbury over the course of a year.

 Through a series of photographic collages, the work combined landscape, history and imagination to consider how place shapes identity and memory.
-The project formed James’ debut solo exhibition at the Shropshire Wildlife Centre and marked the beginning of his exhibiting career.
+The project formed James’ debut solo exhibition at the Shropshire Wildlife Centre and marked the beginning of my career.